shuozhixu/CMS-EAM_2025/README.md

 In this project, we will study the effect of chemical short-range order (CSRO) on lattice parameters, lattice distortion (LD), unstable stacking fault energies (USFEs), and/or melting point of non-dilute random alloys, with a focus on the following 21 multi-principal element alloys (MPEAs): CoCrNi, HfTiZr, HfNbTa, HfNbTi, HfTaTi, MoNbTa, MoNbTi, MoNbV, MoNbW, MoTaW, MoTaTi, MoTaV, MoVW, NbTaTi, NbTaV, NbTaW, NbTiV, NbTiZr, NbVW, TaTiZr, and TaVW, each of which contains three elements in equal molar.

 As summarized in [another GitHub repository](https://github.com/shuozhixu/MSMSE_2025), there are two methods to build a CSRO structure.
 In this project, the NPT method will be used to generate the CSRO structures; the embedded-atom method (EAM) potential will be employed for the interatomic interactions, unless stated otherwise.
-The EAM potential file, `HfMoNbTaTiVWZr_Zhou04.eam.alloy`, can be found in [another GitHub repository](https://github.com/shuozhixu/MSMSE_2025).
+The EAM potential file, `HfMoNbTaTiVWZr_Mubassira2025.eam.alloy`, can be found in this GitHub repository.

 The purpose of this project is to answer the following four questions